 | How Our St. Louis Bicycle Accident Attorneys Can Help

 As a devoted and successful trial lawyer for injured people, Patrick S. O’Brien has dedicated his 35+ year career to assisting those who have been involved in a variety of accidents.
 He has a strong record of recovering full and fair compensation for lost wages, future earnings, medical bills, and pain and suffering of his clients.

 Additionally, O’Brien works on contingency, meaning that no fees are paid unless you win.
-You can rest assured that the team will work tirelessly on your behalf.
+You can rest assured that our St. Louis bicycle accident lawyers will work tirelessly on your behalf.
 Once your case is complete, you will walk away with newly formed relationships and feel both appreciated and heard.